-Objective: The aim of this study was to evaluate the in vivo antiplasmodial activity of the aqueous leaf extract of Telfairia occidentalis and its potentiation of the activity of amodiaquine (AQ) and dihydroartemisinin (DHA) on mice infected with Plasmodium berghei.
+Objectives: The aim of this study was to evaluate the in vivo antiplasmodial activity of the aqueous leaf extract of Telfairia occidentalis and its potentiation of the activity of Amodiaquine (AQ) and dihydroartemisinin (DHA) on mice infected with Plasmodium berghei.

 Results: Phytochemical screening of the extract confirms the abundance of alkaloids, saponins and tannins.
-Analysis reveals a significant (p < 0.05) competitive reduction of parasitaemia by the conventional drugs and the extract in a dose dependent order.
-The aqueous extract of T. occidentalis at 250 and 500 mg/kg gave a percentage parasitaemia reduction of 83.90 % and 85.00% respectively when compared to the negative control.
+The analysis reveals a significant (p < 0.05) competitive reduction of parasitaemia by the conventional drugs and the extract in a dose-dependent order.
+The aqueous extract of T. occidentalis at 250 and 500 mg/kg gave a percentage parasitaemia reduction of 83.90 % and 85.00%, respectively when compared with the negative control.
 The concurrent administration of the extract and the drugs produced a synergistic effect in a dose-dependent order.
-When AQ plus DHA were administered concurrently with 250 mg/kg and 500 mg/kg of extract, the percentage reduction in parasitaemia increased to 99.50 % and 99.59 % respectively.
+When AQ plus DHA waer administered concurrently with 250 mg/kg and 500 mg/kg of extract, the percentage reduction in parasitaemia increased to 99.50 % and 99.59%, respectively.